 - 2 tablespoons sherry

-- 2 cups cooked chicken, or turkey
+- 2 cups cooked chicken or turkey, chunked or shredded

-- 1 cup peas
+- 1 cup peas, frozen

-- salt to taste
+- salt and pepper to taste